-The concept is simple: Color your makeup.
-The Elements are the translucent makeups, and the Colors color them.
-Elements and Colors are formulated to be mixed together in parts.
-Use the scoop for volume measurements of parts.
+Elements and Colors are designed to be mixed together in parts.
+Use the scoop for volume measurements.
 When mixing, be sure to lay down a protective layer (like a paper towel or parchment paper) as Colors can stain.

 |1||1||Slight smudging of color, pigment heavy, less adhesion|